choir241/confexplorer/README.md

 - For accessibility purposes, pins should be tab explorable
 > One option is to make the pins buttons

-> Another option is using `<area>` tags with href attributes and associated image in `<map>` tags
+> Previous assumption: (Another option is using `<area>` tags with href attributes and associated image in `<map>` tags) Have learned that map and area doesn't quite work the way I imagined it would

 > Another option is using tabindex to make elements tabbable - along with adding function to handle enter/space bar click

-- For accessibility purposes, pins should be able to be read by a site-to-speech reader (screen reader)
+- For accessibility purposes, states should be able to be read by a site-to-speech reader (screen reader)

 > If using buttons, we can leave as is - as long as the label is clear what its function does

-> If using `<area>` tag, we must create a alt tag to make it readable by a screen reader
+> Previous assumption: (If using `<area>` tag, we must create a alt tag to make it readable by a screen reader) Have learned that map and area doesn't quite work the way I imagined it would

 > If using tabindex, can leave as is - as long as the role/aria-labelled is labelled correctly

-## Post-clicking a Location Pin Content
+## Post-clicking a USA State Content

 ### UX